Vol. 4 (Black Sabbath album)

-Vol. 4 is the fourth studio album by English heavy metal band Black Sabbath, released on 25 September 1972.
+Vol. 4 is the fourth studio album by the English heavy metal band Black Sabbath, released in September 1972, by Vertigo Records.
 It was the first album by Black Sabbath not produced by Rodger Bain; guitarist Tony Iommi assumed production duties.
 Patrick Meehan, the band's then-manager, was listed as co-producer, though his actual involvement in the album's production was minimal.

 Recording

 Though the production of Vol. 4 is officially credited to Black Sabbath and Patrick Meehan, the bulk of the actual production was performed by guitarist Tony Iommi.
 "It's the first album we've produced ourselves," said vocalist Ozzy Osbourne in 1972.
 "Previously we had Rodger Bain as a producer – and, although he's very good, he didn't really feel what the band was doing.
 It was a matter of communication.
 This time, we did it with Patrick (Meehan), our manager, and I think we're all very happy… It was great to work in an American studio."
 Meehan had little actual involvement in the album's production but nonetheless insisted he be listed as producer, according to Iommi.

 The recording was plagued with problems, many due to substance abuse.
 In the studio, the band regularly had speaker boxes full of cocaine delivered.

 Struggling to record "Cornucopia" after "sitting in the middle of the room, just doing drugs", drummer Bill Ward feared that he was about to be fired: "I hated the song, there were some patterns that were just horrible.
 I nailed it in the end, but the reaction I got was the cold shoulder from everybody.
 It was like 'Well, just go home, you're not being of any use right now.'
 I felt like I'd blown it, I was about to get fired."
 According to the book How Black Was Our Sabbath, Ward "was always a drinker, but rarely appeared drunk.
 Retrospectively, that might have been a danger sign.
 Now, his self-control was clearly slipping."
 Iommi claims in his autobiography that Ward almost died after a prank-gone-wrong during recording.
-The Bel Air mansion the band was renting belonged to John du Pont and the band found several spray cans of gold DuPont paint in a room of the house; finding Ward naked and unconscious after drinking heavily, they proceeded to cover the drummer in gold paint from head to toe.
+The Bel Air mansion the band was renting belonged to John du Pont and the band found several spray cans of gold DuPont paint in a room of the house; finding Ward naked and unconscious after drinking heavily, they proceeded to cover the drummer in gold paint from head to toe, blocking his pores and causing him to suffer a seizure.